 If you do not prefer to swap your sim card and change to a new phone number then a pocket WiFi could be a solution to stay online when traveling.
 Personally, a portable WiFi does not have my preference, read my HONEST review in my article how to get WiFi when traveling.

 The main international airport for traveling to Kenya is the Jomo Kenyatta Nairobi International Airport.
-I expected a much bigger and more modern airport to be honest but Nairobi Airport is rather small.
-That means good news for you as it is also very easy to navigate.
-There is only one arrival terminal and one arrival hall.
+I expected a much bigger and more modern airport to be honest but Nairobi Airport is rather small for international arrivals.

 Where to buy a sim card at Nairobi Airport

-It is very easy and impossible to miss.
-As soon as you go through the customs bag check and you exit through the sliding door you are outside.
+It is very easy and impossible to miss if you arrive at Terminal 1A.
+As soon as you go through the last customs bag check and you exit through the sliding door you are outside.
 Right in front of you there are 3 little shops next to each other: Safaricom, Telkom and Airtel.
 See in the vlog how easy it is.

 Buying a local sim card for Kenya at the airport is the easiest way to get connected on arrival.
 For this convenience you pay a little extra but not much.
-The prices for sim cards at Nairobi Airport are very ok compared to what you get in the city.
-You can find good prepaid sim card deals here.
+The prices for sim cards at Nairobi Airport are very decent compared to what you pay for prepaid sim cards in Nairobi city center.
+Therefore if you are willing to buy a prepaid sim card in Kenya on arrival then Traveltomtom recommends to instantly get one at Nairobi Airport.

 The Airtel and Telkom shop are open 24 hours, the Safaricom shop is NOT open 24 hours and closes around 9.00 pm.
-That kind of sucks because Traveltomtom rated Safaricom the best sim card for Kenya in 2023.
+That kind of sucks because Traveltomtom rates Safaricom the best prepaid sim card for tourists in Kenya in 2024.

 All 3 mobile provider shops accept credit cards so there is no need to change money or go to an ATM first.
 However, there is an Absa Bank ATM opposite as well in case you want to get local money.